sikopet/blog/publish/perl/perl-one-liners.md

 ## Capitalize titles in blog posts

+If you want the titles (first lines) in your [blog posts](https://github.com/jreisinger/blog/tree/master/publish) to be properly capitalized:

     for f in `find publish -type f -iname "*.md"`; do perl -wn -i -p -MText::Capitalize -e 'my $new = capitalize_title( $_, PRESERVE_ALLCAPS=>1 ) ; s/(.*)/$new/ if 1 ..
 1' $f
     done